jjavar1/Depth-Point-Cloud-Exercise/README.md

 ## Thoughts and Pitfalls
 # Thoughts
 -First checked if the npy had color information in its coordinates, upon inspection it was just an array of the points and the z,y,z coordinates.

 -The height information is embedded in the npy.

--Doing the volume calculation just based on height and histogram data was not conclusive enough as there could be outliers that are not the cylinder
+-Doing the volume calculation just based on height and histogram data was not conclusive enough as there could be outliers that are not the cylinder.

 -Looked up clustering algorithms, tried DBSCAN.
 DBSCAN took too much memory even after downsampling (almost 20gb of memory!)

--Instead went with HBDSCAN (doesnt require distance matrix to be stored in memory - much faster, less than 250mb of memeory) -Since the clustering algorithm would just cluster the floor (since the points are in a large cluster), I used the histogram points of the max/minumum height data.
+-Instead went with HBDSCAN (doesnt require distance matrix to be stored in memory - much faster, less than 250mb of memory)

+-Since the clustering algorithm would just cluster the floor (since the points are in a large cluster), I used the histogram points of the max/minumum height data.

 -After filtering, the cluster data only pointed to the cylinder.

 # Pitfalls